mike632t/x11-calc/README.md

 Your problem report should contain:

-- System details (preferably the output from 'neofetch') but this should at least the host platform and the OS, desktop, and window manager details.
+- System details (preferably the output from 'neofetch') but this should at least  include the host platform as well as the Operating System,  Desktop, and Window Manager details.

 - GCC version used.